SoMee.Social [OLD] Reaches Market Cap of $2.36 Million (ONG)

-SoMee.Social [OLD] (CURRENCY:ONG) traded 0.1% lower against the US dollar during the 24 hour period ending at 11:00 AM Eastern on December 19th.
-Over the last seven days, SoMee.Social [OLD] has traded down 0.2% against the US dollar.
-SoMee.Social [OLD] has a market capitalization of $2.36 million and $60.00 worth of SoMee.Social [OLD] was traded on exchanges in the last day.
-One SoMee.Social [OLD] coin can currently be purchased for about $0.0510 or 0.00000108 BTC on cryptocurrency exchanges.
+SoMee.Social [OLD] (CURRENCY:ONG) traded up 0% against the U.S. dollar during the one day period ending at 20:00 PM ET on December 22nd.
+One SoMee.Social [OLD] coin can now be purchased for $0.0510 or 0.00000106 BTC on popular cryptocurrency exchanges.
+SoMee.Social [OLD] has a market cap of $2.36 million and approximately $60.00 worth of SoMee.Social [OLD] was traded on exchanges in the last 24 hours.
+During the last seven days, SoMee.Social [OLD] has traded 0% higher against the U.S. dollar.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.